The age of the universe, the Hubble constant, the accelerated expansion and the Hubble effect: Abstract

 \section{Abstract}

 The idea of an accelerating universe comes almost simultaneously with the determination of Hubble's constant by one of the Hubble Space Telescope Key Projects.
 The age of the universe dilemma is probably the link between these two issues.
+In an appendix, I claim that ``Hubble's law" might yet to be investigated for its ultimate cause, and suggest the ``Hubble effect" as the searched candidate.